szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Handler methods/functions

 Predaddy is quite configurable, but it has several default behaviours.
 Handler functions/methods must have one parameter with typehint.
 The typehint defines which message objects can be handled, by default.
-If you want to handle for example all `Message` objects, which implement this interface, you just have to use `Message` typehint.
+If you want to handle for example all objects that implement `Message` interface, you just need to define one handler method with a `Message` parameter.
 This kind of solution provides an easy way to use and distinguish a huge amount of message classes.
-Interface and abstract class typehints also work as expected.
+Interface and abstract class typehints work as expected.
 A handler class could have as many handler methods as you want.
 The handler methods must be public, but this rule can be overridden in the passed `MessageHandlerDescriptor`.

 ### Annotations

 You can use your own handler method scanning/defining process, however the system does support annotation based configuration.
-It means that you just have to mark handler methods in your handler classes with `@Subject` annotation.
+It means that you just have to mark handler methods in your handler classes with `@Subscribe` annotation.
 When you register an instance of this class, predaddy is automatically finding these methods.

 Do not forget to put the following use statement into your message handler classes: